 Alkaline water is water that has been ionized, which means the pH level of water has been increased.
 The pH level is a number that measures how acidic or alkaline a substance is on a scale of 0 to 14.
 For instance, if the level is 1, it means the substance is very acidic and if it is 13, it is very alkaline.

-According to the Bangalore based Nutritionist, Dr. Anju Sood, "Your body secretes out a lot of juices.
+According to the Bangalore based Nutritionist, Dr. Anju Stood, "Your body secretes out a lot of juices.
 Now these juices are basically acidic in nature.
-So at that time alkaline water will neutralise the acid.
+So at that time alkaline water will neutralize the acid.

 We always suggest having foods that are at least 70 percent alkaline and 30 percent acidic, so that once it is consumed; the pH of the body will be neutral.
 Alkaline water is suggested when you are not consuming food that is not balancing your pH levels in the body."